kalsop/Patternate/examples/readme.txt

-FULL CLASS DOCUMENTATION HERE: http://www.ajaxcrud.com/api/
+FULL DOCUMENTATION HERE:
+http://www.ajaxcrud.com/api/

 Any questions or issues? -- support forum and reference material featured on the website www.ajaxcrud.com

-USING EXAMPLE SCRIPTS:
+USING THESE EXAMPLE SCRIPTS:

 1) To install this class you must first manually CREATE a database.
 This is done (locally) by going into your mySQL terminal window and using the SQL "CREATE DATABASE [database_name]".